Last updated: Apr 21 2015

 - Select EPiServer Find Content Indexing Job and click Start Manually.
 This action indexes the site content.
 Note that you do not need to set up the indexing scheduled job to run automatically, since content changes are instantly indexed.

-- Log in to the CMS edit view, go to Find, select Overview, and explore the index.
+- Log in to the CMS edit view, go to Find, select Overview, and Explore to view the index.
 For the sample site, you see something like this:

 Note: If multiple sites are associated with the index, objects from other sites may appear.
 Refer to Indexing for more information on how indexing works.